ekernf01/ekernf01.github.io/drafts/ml_bias/strategies for ml bias avoidance.md

  This really threw me for a loop: what exactly does the intervention entail?
 For biological/physical sex, the intervention seems simple to imagine: at conception, replace the paternal X chromosome with the paternal Y chromosome or vice versa.
 For a concept like race, which is tied up with culture, history, and perceptions of others, it's not at all clear to me what this intervention would mean.

  A key aspect of this definition is that you have to allow the intervention's effects to propagate.
 For the case of biological/physical sex, the intervention happens at conception, and a fair prediction should be invariant to all the resulting changes in either life experience or innate characteristics.
+If you really wouldn't have recidivated but for the testosterone, that counts as protected according to this criterion.

-Regarding race, Kusner et al specify that (jargon alert, sorry) the set of protected characteristics needs to be ancestrally closed with respect to the underlying causal graph.
+ Regarding race, Kusner et al specify that the set of protected characteristics needs to be ancestrally closed with respect to the underlying causal graph.
 If race is protected, so is "mother's race", and so on.
-This means if you want your prediction system to meet Kusner et al's standard of racial equity, you should imagine the intervention happening generations ago, with all the [cascading experiences of racial identity](https://www.theatlantic.com/magazine/archive/2014/06/the-case-for-reparations/361631/), and your predictions should still come out the same.
+This has massive implications when applying the criterion to race as a protected attribute.
+If you want your prediction system to meet Kusner et al's standard of racial equity, you should imagine the intervention happening generations ago, with all the [cascading experiences of racial identity](https://www.theatlantic.com/magazine/archive/2014/06/the-case-for-reparations/361631/), and your predictions should still come out the same.

  Here's the paper if you want to dig into it yourself.